yangyifeng1128/StableAvatar/README.md

 To address this, StableAvatar introduces a novel Time-step-aware Audio Adapter that prevents error accumulation via time-step-aware modulation.
 During inference, we propose a novel Audio Native Guidance Mechanism to further enhance the audio synchronization by leveraging the diffusion’s own evolving joint audio-latent prediction as a dynamic guidance signal.
 To enhance the smoothness of the infinite-length videos, we introduce a Dynamic Weighted Sliding-window Strategy that fuses latent over time.
 Experiments on benchmarks show the effectiveness of StableAvatar both qualitatively and quantitatively.

 ## News
+* `[2025-8-16]`:🔥 We release the finetuning codes and lora training/finetuning codes!
+Other codes will be public as soon as possible.
+Stay tuned!
 * `[2025-8-15]`:🔥 StableAvatar can run on Gradio Interface.
 Thanks @[gluttony-10](https://space.bilibili.com/893892) for the contribution!
 * `[2025-8-15]`:🔥 StableAvatar can run on [ComfyUI](https://github.com/smthemex/ComfyUI_StableAvatar).
 Thanks @[smthemex](https://github.com/smthemex) for the contribution.
 * `[2025-8-13]`:🔥 Added changes to run StableAvatar on the new Blackwell series Nvidia chips, including the RTX 6000 Pro.